The RRS held its 2017 Rocket and Space Exhibition and Symposium today, April 22nd, at the Ken Nakaoka Community Center in Gardena.

 Also, we had a lot of great volunteers who we are indebted for making setup and teardown go swiftly and smoothly.

+Some of the photos on this post are courtesy of Tony Richards.
+Thank you for taking those, Tony.
 If there’s more photos anyone would like to share, please let me know.

 In early April, I put out a group of emails to everyone that is on the RRS mailing list that I have.
 At the symposium, some of our current and former members have said that they didn’t receive the notice.
 As it seems our mailing list hasn’t been reaching everyone, please email me at: firstname.lastname@example.org and I will be sure to make the update.